+Prerequisite: Biology 200B

 Theory and use of a scanning electron microscope for biological research.
 Laboratory is project oriented.

-(Formerly numbered Botany 510.)
-594. Radioisotope Techniques in Biology (4) Two lectures and six hours of laboratory.
+594. Radioisotope Techniques in Biology (4)

+Two lectures and six hours of laboratory.

 Prerequisites: Physics 180B and 182B; Biology 100 or 200B.
 Recommended: Biology 356 and Chemistry 250 or 251.
 The principles and application of radioisotopes in biology.
 Radionuclide measurement, safe handling, tracer and radioautography techniques.
-(Formerly numbered Biology 571.)
 595. Computers in Biomedical Research (3) Prerequisite: Biology 356 or 590.
-Recommended: Mathematics 107.
-Application of micro- and minicomputers to tasks encountered by biomedical scientists in research laboratory (data acquisition and reduction, experiment control) and by physicians In medical care delivery (noninvasive imaging, clinical laboratory automation, patient file 705 Advanced Prihogenic Bearwickupy (3) 596.
+Recommended: Computer Science 107.
+Application of micro- and minicomputers to tasks encountered by biomedical scientists in research laboratory (data acquisition and reduction, experiment control) and by physicians in medical care delivery (noninvasive imaging, clinical laboratory automation, patient file 596.
 Special Topics in Biology (1-3) Prerequisite: Consent of instructor.

 Advanced selected topics in modern biology.
 May be repeated with new content.
 See Class Schedule for specific content.
 Limit of nine units of any combination of 296, 496, 596 courses applicable to a bachelor's degree.
 Maximum credit of six units of 596 with three units applicable to a master's degree.
-Maximum combined credit of six units of 596 and 696 applicable to a 30-unit master's degree.
-597. Statistical Methods in Biology (3) Two lectures and three hours of laboratory.
-Prerequisite: Biology 350 or 352 or 354 or 356.
-Application of statistical techniques to biological data.
-Not open to students with credit for another upper division course in statistics except with written approval of the chairman of the department offering the student's major filed with the Evaluations Office.
-(Formerly numbered Biology 519.)
-598. Cardiovascular Physiology (3) Two lectures and three hours of laboratory.
+Maximum combined credit of six units of 596 and 696 applicable to a 597A.
+Univariate Statistical Methods in Biology (3) Two lectures and three hours of laboratory.

+Prerequisites: Biology 215 and 350 or 352 or 354 or 356.
+Application of univariate statistical techniques to biological sciences.
+(Formerly numbered Biology 597.)
+597B.
+Multivariate Statistical Methods in Biology (3) (Same course as Mathematics 555.)
+Two lectures and three hours of laboratory.